OCA/stock-logistics-warehouse/stock_operation_type_location/README.rst

 =============================

-This module was written to extend the functionality of the stock operations to allows to filter destination and source locations.
+This module was written to extend the functionality of the stock operations which allows users to filter destination and source locations when adding products.

 Usage
 =====